-The best price found from United States to Santiago is on August 22nd, 2018, travelling with .
+The best price found from United States to Santiago is on March 12th, 2019, travelling with Spirit Airlines.
 See more options, compare prices and book: search flights.

 Chile's main air hub for both national and domestic flights is Aeropuerto Internacional Arturo Merino Benítez.
 It's 16km west of central Santiago.